Investing in Climate Action for Jobs, Health, and Equity

 The head of the United Nations called the UN’s latest IPCC report a “code red” warning for humanity.
 His message: act on climate change now or pay the price for years to come.
 In the midst of record-breaking fires, drought, floods, and extreme heat, it is clear that massive investments will be required to ensure a climate-safe future for California.
 Creating a prosperous, zero-carbon economy for the state presents enormous opportunities, including economic and job benefits, community benefits through creating more equity and resilience and improving health outcomes, and through protecting our agricultural industry and restoring wildlands.
 This series will bring together diverse experts and policymakers to discuss how much we need to invest, what the areas are for priority for investment, and what returns can we expect.

-Webinar #4: Investing in Workers for a Fossil Fuel-Free World – February 2022
+Webinar #5: Investing in Workers for a World Beyond Fossil Fuels

-As we move towards a cleaner and more equitable future, we need to ensure that workers who make a living extracting and refining oil and gas, and maintaining the aging fuel and transportation infrastructure, have the opportunity to continue to support their families and communities.
-We will hear from labor leaders and economists about what investments are needed to ensure that the workers do not bear an undue burden as we phase out fracking and oil extraction in California.
+As we move towards a cleaner and more equitable future, we need to ensure that workers who make a living extracting and refining oil and gas, and maintaining the aging fuel and transportation infrastructure, are able to continue to support their families and communities.
+We will hear from labor leaders and economists about what investments are needed to protect workers as we phase out fracking and oil extraction in California.

 Experts agree that a key strategy to address the climate crisis must be to shift from dirty natural gas to cleaner, renewably-generated electricity.
 This webinar will focus on the investments necessary to decarbonize our homes, offices and factories.